-Coca-Cola Bottling Co.
+The Offering Issuer Coca-Cola Bottling Co.
 Consolidated.

-\$ aggregate principal amount of % Senior Notes due

-Interest will accrue on the notes from , 2002 and will be payable on and of each year, beginning , 2003.

-The notes will be senior unsecured obligations of our company and will rank equally with all of our other unsecured and unsubordinated indebtedness.
+Securities Offered \$150,000,000 aggregate principal amount of 5.00% Senior Notes due 2012.
+Maturity November 15, 2012 Interest Interest will accrue on the notes from November 21, 2002 and will be payable on May 15 and November 15 of each year, beginning May 15, 2003.
+Ranking The notes will be senior unsecured obligations of our company and will rank equally with all of our other unsecured and unsubordinated indebtedness.
 As of September 29, 2002, we had approximately \$774.9 million of indebtedness outstanding on a consolidated basis, \$677.4 million of which is indebtedness of Coca-Cola Bottling Co.
 Consolidated that would rank equally with the notes offered hereby and \$97.5 million of which is subsidiary indebtedness that would be structurally senior to the notes offered hereby.
 We will loan \$97.5 million of the proceeds of the issuance of the notes to Piedmont, which will then repay \$97.5 million of its indebtedness.
-We will use the balance of the proceeds of the issuance of the notes to pay indebtedness under our revolving credit facility and under other lines of credit.
+We will use the balance of the proceeds of the issuance of the notes to pay indebtedness under our revolving credit facility.
 See "Use of Proceeds."

-We may redeem the notes at any time at our option, in whole or in part, at a redemption price equal to the greater of:

-- 100% of the principal amount of the notes to be redeemed; and - the sum of the present values of the remaining scheduled payments of principal and interest on the notes being redeemed from the redemption date to the maturity date discounted to the date of the redemption on a semi-annual basis (assuming a 360-day year consisting of twelve 30-day months) at a discount rate equal to the Treasury Rate plus basis points.
+Optional Redemption We may redeem the notes at any time at our option, in whole or in part, at a redemption price equal to the greater of: • 100% of the principal amount of the notes to be redeemed; and • the sum of the present values of the remaining scheduled payments of principal and interest on the notes being redeemed from the redemption date to the maturity date discounted to the date of the redemption on a semi-annual basis (assuming a 360-day year consisting of twelve 30-day months) at a discount rate equal to the Treasury Rate plus 20 basis points.
 We will also pay the accrued and unpaid interest on the notes to the redemption date.

-We intend to use the net proceeds of the offering to repay outstanding indebtedness.
+Use of Proceeds We intend to use the net proceeds of the offering to repay outstanding indebtedness.
 See "Use of Proceeds" for more information.

-The Indenture governing the notes contains a limitation on our ability to incur or guarantee indebtedness that is secured by a mortgage on any of our principal properties in certain circumstances.
+Restrictive Covenants The Indenture governing the notes contains a limitation on our ability to incur or guarantee indebtedness that is secured by a mortgage on any of our principal properties in certain circumstances.
 The Indenture also limits our ability to conduct certain sale and leaseback transactions with respect to our principal properties.
 See "Description of Debt Securities-Certain Covenants of the Company" in the accompanying prospectus for more information.

-Citibank, N.A.
+Trustee Citibank, N.A.